DamianSuess/Learn.PrismLibrary/readme.md

 # Introduction

-The **Learn PrismLibrary** repository provides a variety of samples across different framework implementaitons such as, Xamarin.Forms, Uno, WPF, and Avalonia, all using Prism!
+The **Learn PrismLibrary** repository provides a variety of samples across different framework implementations such as, Xamarin.Forms, Uno, WPF, and Avalonia, all using Prism!

 Each of the samples uses DryIoc for Dependency Injection and is based off of their respective Visual Studio template.